prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 <br/>

-One interesting thought experiment about quantum mechanics is, it is rendering the reality when we see it.
+One interesting thought experiment about quantum mechanics is, it is rendering the <a href="https://prashantkikani.com/blog/god" target="_blank">reality</a> when we see it.
 Before we were seeing it, it was something else, or was not there at all!

 > Quantum mechanics is a "lazy evaluation" physics engine that renders reality only when observed.
 The engineering question for the simulation is: How hard is it to efficiently render reality that fools humans by still appearing to be globally consistent with the laws of physics. -Lex Fridman